JDonnellyCodeInstitute/weather/README.md

 ![Humidity and Windspeed](assets/images/humidity.png)

+## Bugs

+  - FIXED: Wind and humidity icons pushing each other out of UI area when clicked on, fixed with media query

 ## Testing

 We undertook a broad array of tests across Google Chrome, Microsoft Edge and Safari as proof of the efficacy of the site.